Adopted by the Membership of the Corporation November 7, 2015

 - Committee Composition: The Corporation may create, from time to time, committees whose purpose is to undertake designated work of the Corporation.
 Such committees shall be committees of the Corporation, not of the Board of Trustees.
 No such committee shall have the power to enter into contracts or to obligate the Corporation in any manner, except as the membership may delegate through it approval of the Handbook of the Corporation or the operating budget of the Corporation, or in some other fashion.

 - Committee Establishment and Operations: When the Corporation establishes a committee, it must also determine and approve a statement of its purpose and functions and provide adequate funding.
 All appointments to committees are to be made for a specified term.
 A current record of all committees and their membership shall be made available to the members of the Corporation.
-No individual compensated by the Corporation may participate in deliberations on matters relating to his or her compensation.
+No individual compensated by the Corporation may participate in deliberations on matters relating to that individual’s compensation.

 - Accountability: Members may, from time to time, authorize the expenditure of corporate funds in furtherance of the work of committees of the Corporation.
 Committees of the Corporation shall be accountable to the members for work that they undertake and funds that the Corporation entrusts to them.